-Resale certificate (ST-120) now required to make tax-exempt sales for resale to alcoholic beverage retailer
+Resale certificate (Form ST-120) now required to make tax-exempt sales for resale to alcoholic beverage retailer

-You must get a properly completed ST-120, Resale Certificate, when you sell otherwise taxable product for resale (e.g., beer, wine, liquor) to an alcoholic beverage retailer.
+You must get a properly completed Form ST-120, Resale Certificate, when you sell otherwise taxable products for resale (such as beer, wine, liquor) to an alcoholic beverage retailer.
 See the attached alert for additional information.

 This filing requirement applies to you if:

 - you’re an alcoholic beverage wholesaler licensed by the State Liquor Authority; and

 - you sold an alcoholic beverage during the period covered by the return without collecting sales tax (other than a sale made to an exempt organization or to another alcoholic beverage wholesaler whose license does not permit it to make retail sales of alcoholic beverages).

 Note: Businesses operating under multiple Alcohol Beverage Control Law (ABCL) licenses are not exempt from this filing requirement if their annual production of any individual type of alcoholic beverage exceeds the annual production limit for businesses operating under a farm winery, farm cidery, farm distillery, farm brewery or farm meadery license.

 For example, a business holding both a farm distiller’s license and a distiller’s license is exempt from the reporting requirement if its total production limit under both licenses is no more than 75,000 gallons of liquor annually.
 Further, a business holding a wholesalers’ license, as provided in ABCL is also not exempt from filing an annual sales tax information return.

 You need to tell us each filing period if you have no reportable transactions